liuact1986/MvvmLib/documentation/Mvvm.md

 }

-// reset errors the errors
+// reset the errors and is submitted user.Reset();
-user.Reset();

-// reset the errors and the model user.CancelEdit();
+// reset the errors, is submitted and the model user.CancelEdit();

 // etc.